Learn more about sustainability terms and definitions.

-A building that produces enough renewable energy over a period of time to offset the amount of energy it consumes in that same amount of time.
+A building that produces enough renewable energy to offset the amount of energy it consumes on an annual basis.

-Natural matter or compounds with a carbon base, and also refers to food or meat grown or raised without chemicals or pesticides.
+Natural matter or compounds with a carbon base; also refers to food or meat grown or raised without chemicals or pesticides.